sir-rasel/sir-rasel.github.io/content/blogs/64-software-engineering-sdlc.md

     align=center
 >}}

 In this series, we try to explore software engineering in a modern way.
 We will try to learn the different software engineering aspects one by one.
-In this part, we try to explore the software develpment life cycle (SDLC).
+In this part, we try to explore the software development life cycle (SDLC).

 So let's get started...